 Plan your personal exit strategy!

-My Sights on RoadsideAmerica.com (v2.0) is a free tool we've created to help you select and save places you've read about on RoadsideAmerica.com to visit on your own trips.
-You can plan out a whole trip, then print a route or export POI data for your GPS device.
+My Sights on RoadsideAmerica.com (v2.0) is a free web tool we created (primarily for desktop computer use) to help you select and save places you read about on RoadsideAmerica.com.
+You can plan out a whole trip of nutty stops, then print a route or export POI data for your GPS device (Garmin, TomTom, etc.).

 - 1. Finding and Selecting Places

 - 2. Using the My Sights Trip Planner

 - 3. Create a Route, Print a Trip Map and Directions